-Each of the above may bring partial or temporary relief of back pain, but they are often ineffective — if not risky.
-For example, powerful painkillers have dangerous side effects, could interact with other medications, and could lead to addiction, and surgery always brings its own set of risks.
+Each of the above may bring partial or temporary relief to back pain, but they are often ineffective and can even be risky.
+For example, powerful painkillers have dangerous side effects.
+They could interact with other medications or lead to addiction.
+And surgery has its own set of risks.

 Should You Crack Your Own Back?

-Meanwhile, many people attempt to crack their backs.
+Many people attempt to crack their backs.
 They may be accustomed to cracking their knuckles, or they may get an initial sense of satisfaction when cracking the neck or back.
 Some may even experience some pain relief at first.
-This is because cracking your neck releases endorphins which deliver a temporary pain-relieving effect and give you a feeling of pleasure.
+This is because cracking your neck releases endorphins which deliver a temporary pain-relieving effect and provide a feeling of pleasure.
 Also, some people associate the popping sound with pressure release leading to a placebo effect.

-* Perpetual instability of the ligaments / stretched ligaments, which put you at risk of developing osteoarthritis in the joint
+- Perpetual instability of the ligaments / stretched ligaments, putting you at risk of developing osteoarthritis in the joint

 When done under a chiropractor’s care, spinal adjustments are a safe and effective treatment for back or neck pain associated with stiff joints and misalignment.
-Not only might you feel as if a bone snapped back into its proper place or be better able to move freely, spinal manipulation can bring immediate pain relief.
+Not only might you feel as if a bone snapped back into its proper place, allowing you once again to move freely, but spinal manipulation can also bring immediate pain relief.

-Getting your back cracked by a chiropractor could bring the lasting relief you’ve been looking for.
-Rather than spending months, if not years, on ineffective treatment, schedule a consultation with a chiropractor to find out if your condition could benefit from chiropractic care.
+Getting your back cracked by a chiropractor could provide the lasting relief you’ve been looking for.
+Rather than spending months (or years) undergoing ineffective treatment, schedule a consultation with a chiropractor to find out if your condition could benefit from chiropractic care.